openaustralia/planningalerts/app/views/atdis/_guidance.md

 #### Step 3 - Manual inspection of paging

 If your feed returns multiple pages of results do the same manual inspection as you did in step 2 for each of the pages.

-* Also, make sure that the pages are returning different results
-* Check that they are ordered as expected
+Also, make sure that the pages are returning different results and check that they are ordered as expected.

 #### Step 4 - Manual inspection of result of different filtering